Harry R. Truman: Career

-He attended high school in the city of Mossyrock, Washington then enlisted in the U.S. Army as a private in August 1917.
+Truman attended high school in the city of Mossyrock, Washington, then enlisted in the U.S. Army as a private in August 1917.
 He was assigned to the 100th Aero Squadron, 7th Squad, and trained as an aeromechanic.
-He served in France during World War I.
+He served in France during the final months of World War I. While en route to Europe, his troopship, Tuscania, was sunk by a German U-boat in a torpedo attack off the coast of Ireland.